 - Use extra caution when near reflective surfaces, like water, snow, and sand

-Water, snow, sand, even the windows of a building can reflect the damaging rays of the sun.
+Water, snow, sand, and even the windows of a building can reflect the sun’s damaging rays.
 That can increase your chance of sunburn, even if you’re in what you consider a shady spot.

 - Use extra caution when at higher altitudes